 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 For governmental funds, the Town's policy states that an objective of its investments is to maintain sufficient liquidity to meet the Town's cash requirements.
-The Library Trustees do not have a policy regarding interest rate risk.
+The Library Trustees' policy states that no investment shall have a maturity date of more than six years from its date of purchase.
 The investment policy of the Trustees of Trust Funds states that the practice of asset allocation is used to apportion investments among various asset classes on a long-term basis.